Belongingness: Attachments

 Researchers agree that banding together against a threat (the out-group) and sharing rewards are primary reasons groups form and bond so easily.
 Mere proximity is another powerful factor in relationship formation.
 Just like babies form attachments with their caregivers, people develop attachments just because they live near one another.
 This suggests that proximity sometimes overcomes the tendencies to bond with others who are similar to us.
 Positive social bonds form just as easily under fearful circumstances, such as military veterans who have undergone heavy battle together.
 This can be explained by either misattribution (interpreting feelings of anxious arousal as feelings of attraction for another person) or reinforcement theory (the presence of another person reduces distress and elicits positive responses).
 Baumeister and Leary argue that the reinforcement theory explanation provides evidence for the importance of belonging needs because these learned associations create a tendency to seek out the company of others in times of threat.
 The formation of social attachments with former rivals is a great indicator of the need to belong.
 Belonging motivations are so strong that they are able to overcome competitive feelings towards opponents.

 People form such close attachments with one another that they are hesitant in breaking social bonds.
 Universally, people distress and protest ending social relationships across all cultures and age spans.
 Even temporary groups, such as training groups, struggle with the idea that the group may eventually dissolve.
 The group may have fulfilled their purpose, but the participants want to cling on to the relationships and social bonds that have been formed with one another.
 The group members make promises individually and collectively to stay in touch, plan for future reunions, and take other steps to ensure the continuity of the attachment.
 For example, two people may not speak for an entire year, but continue exchanging holiday cards.
 People do not want to risk damaging a relationship or breaking an attachment, because it is distressing.

-People are so hesitant in breaking social bonds that in many cases, they are hesitant to dissolve even bad relationships that could be potentially destructive.
-For example, many women are unwilling to leave their abusive spouses or boyfriends with excuses ranging from liking for the abuse to economic self-interests that are more important than physical harm.
-This unwillingness to leave an abusive partner, whether mentally or physically, is just another indicator of the power of the need to belong and how reluctant individuals are to break these bonds.
+People are so hesitant in breaking social bonds that in many cases, they are hesitant to dissolve bad relationships that could be potentially destructive.
+For example, many women are unwilling to leave their abusive spouses or boyfriends with excuses ranging from liking the abuse to economic self-interests that are more important to them than physical harm.
+This unwillingness to leave an abusive partner, whether mentally or physically, is another indicator of the power of the need to belong and how reluctant individuals are to break these bonds.
 Breaking off an attachment causes pain that is deeply rooted in the need to belong.